AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 id:1234567890 sub:001 dlvrd:001 submit date:1608011415 done date:1608011417 stat:DELIVRD err:000 Text:Hello Adobe world
 ```

-The id field is the ID received in the SUBMIT_SM_RESP PDU (the acknowledge of the MT).
+The id field is the ID received in the `SUBMIT_SM_RESP PDU`, the acknowledge of the MT.

-sub and dlvrd are supposed to count the amount of delivered parts and delivered messages, but this rarely works and is not used by Campaign since the broad log system is superior and gives better, more integrated information.
+`sub` and `dlvrd` are supposed to count the amount of delivered parts and delivered messages, but this rarely works and is not used by Campaign since the broad log system is superior and gives better, more integrated information.

-submit date and done date fields are indicative timestamps of when the MT was sent and when the SR was sent by the mobile.
+`submit date` and `done date` fields are indicative timestamps of when the MT was sent and when the SR was sent by the mobile.
 Expect some problems with time zones or even wrong timestamps given by mobiles with incorrect date set.

 The stat field is important: it tells the status of the message.
-The only important status are DELIVRD, UNDELIV and REJECTD.
-DELIVRD indicates a success, the other two indicate an error.
+The only important status are `DELIVRD`, `UNDELIV` and `REJECTD`. `DELIVRD` indicates a success, the other two indicate an error.
 Other values are possible, but they are usually intermediate notifications (e.g. the MT reached the mobile carrier, but not the mobile phone): these intermediate notifications are ignored by Campaign.

 The err field contains the provider-specific error code.
 The provider has to give a table of possible error codes along with their meaning to be able to interpret this value.